Real Estate Glossary: Homebuying 101

 A regulatory process used to outline such factors as housing, recreation, commercial centers, and industrial parks, all within one contained development or subdivision of land.

-Pre-qualification is a preliminary step in the home buying process when you're getting an estimate of what you might be able to borrow, based on information provided about personal finances, as well as a credit check.
+Pre-qualification is a preliminary step in the homebuying process when you're getting an estimate of what you might be able to borrow, based on information provided about personal finances.
+Your credit score will be analyzed along with a full credit report as part of the process.

 The property inhabited for the majority of a calendar year by an owner, renter, or tenant.